 You can get Viasat plans with up to 25 Mbps download speeds at almost any location and Viasat plans with

 download speeds of 12 Mbps are available virtually everywhere.
 Stream music, download movies and

 videos, surf the web and give yourself the option of working from home—get space-age rural internet from

 Viasat satellite internet service.

 location.
+As long as you have a clear view of the sky, you can be virtually certain that Viasat’s satellite beams will successfully reach your home.
 Call today to talk with a rep and find the best Viasat satellite internet service plan for